georgerennie/AppNote-011/docs/source/faq_sby.rst

 by the clock, thus the sequence ``A && !B && !reset ##1 reset`` will disable the assumption, but will not disable the assertion in the above example.

+Overconstraint due to assumptions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Q:** Is it possible for assumptions to hide counterexamples even when they do not share any logic with assertions?

+**A:** Yes, if all counterexamples to the assertions also violate the assumptions they would be hidden.
+This normally happens if the assumptions make it impossible for the design to progress without violating them meaning assertions can vacuously pass even though they can never be witnessed to hold. `Witness cover traces`_ can be used to try to guard against this type of failure, but care should be taken when applying assumptions, preferring assumptions on top-level I/O over internal signals.
+An extreme example of overconstraint would be a design that fails the `PREUNSAT check`_.

+PREUNSAT check
+^^^^^^^^^^^^^^

+**Q:** Can SBY detect when assumptions prevent any progress for the design?

+**A:** The ``smtbmc`` engine is able to perform ``PREUNSAT`` checks for each bound.
+These check that there is at least one trace of that length that obeys all of the assumptions.
+Failure of the ``PREUNSAT`` check is clear evidence of overconstraint, however there are many cases of overconstraint it is unable to catch.
+For example, if the design is able to stall indefinitely in one state, this allows arbitrary length traces so PREUNSAT will pass even if the design is subsequently overconstrained.

 Witness cover traces
 ^^^^^^^^^^^^^^^^^^^^